Welcome to Year 1

 PE this term

 This half term the children will all need a PE kit in school.
 This is a pair of blue or black shorts, a white t-shirt and pumps or trainers for outdoors.
+They will also need a hooded jacket to keep them warm if the weather is cold outside.

-Miss Dodds' Class: Tuesdays- Swimming
+Miss Dodds' Class: Tuesdays- Outside Games

-Thursdays- Real PE (personal development and coordination)
+Thursdays- Real PE (cognitive development and static/dynamic balances)

 Phonics and Spelling